johnwarden/atproto-community-notes/COMMUNITY_NOTES_DID_ARCHITECTURE.md

 // Creates document DID with BskyFeedGenerator service

 // 2.
-Repository Account (for both feed records and notes records in dev-env) const repoAccount = await createServiceAccount(pdsUrl, keypair)
+Repository Account (for both feed records and notes records in dev-env) const repoAccount = await createRepoAccount(pdsUrl, keypair)
 // Creates actor account in PDS for repository operations

 // 3.
 Labeler Actor (must be actor for getActors() to work)